 - Information about ethnicity, sexual orientation, health related data or other special category personal data where it is necessary and relevant for a specific purpose.

-When we collect and use personal data directly from you, we will provide specific and detailed information about the categories of personal data involved.
+When we collect and use personal data directly from you, we aim to provide specific and detailed information about the categories of personal data involved.

 Collecting personal data about children

-We do not knowingly collect personal data about children under the age of 13 via our website.
+We do not knowingly collect personal data about children under the age of 13.
 If you become aware that a child has provided us with their personal data without the consent of the parent or guardian we would ask you to contact our Data Protection Officer straightaway so that we can address the matter.

 How we share personal data